-Don’t get caught by surprise: gluten can lurk in these favorite summertime foods.
+Don’t get caught by surprise: gluten can lurk in these favourite summertime foods.

 But don’t let unexpected gluten sneak into your alfresco eats and spoil the fun.
 Be sure to carefully read the labels when shopping for these popular picnic foods:

-Pickles Naturally, cucumbers are gluten free.
+Naturally, cucumbers are gluten-free.
 But watch out if they’re pickled with malt vinegar—it’s made from ale, which contains wheat.
-Look for pickles brined in white vinegar, or labeled gluten free.
+Fortunately, most commercial dill pickles use white vinegar.
+However, some pickles—especially British-style pickled onions—do use malt vinegar.
+Look for pickles brined in white vinegar, or labeled gluten-free.

 Plant-based meat alternatives